 Sources of Hematopoietic Stem Cells: Umbilical Cord Blood

-Umbilical cord blood (UCB) has gained popularity as a source of HSCs for pediatric patients.
-UCB has a large number of progenitor cells and sufficient HSCs for transplantation in patients who weigh less than 40 kg (88 pounds).
-However, the limited number of cells available per unit collected makes UCB the least common source of HSCs.
+Umbilical cord blood (UCB) has become a source of HSCs for pediatric patients.
+UCB has many progenitor cells and sufficient HSCs for transplantation in patients who weigh less than 40 kg (88 pounds).
+However, the limited number of cells available per unit collected makes UCB the least expected source of HSCs.

 These HSCs are naïve in their immunologic function, resulting in a lower incidence of GVHD in transplanted patients.
-UCB can be collected before birth or more commonly after birth.
-Up to 150 mL of cord blood can be collected from the placenta and umbilical cord via the umbilical vein using a syringe and allowing the cord blood to drain by gravity.
+UCB can be collected before birth or, more commonly, after birth.
+Up to 150 mL of cord blood can be collected from the placenta and umbilical cord via the umbilical vein using a syringe, allowing the cord blood to drain by gravity.
 Samples are tested for infectious diseases, HLA type, and CD34 count, then cryopreserved with dimethyl sulfoxide (DMSO).
-A major disadvantage of UCB as a transplant source is the donor cannot make a second donation.
+A significant disadvantage of UCB as a transplant source is the donor cannot make a second donation.

 A listing of the cord blood banks accredited by the American Association of Blood Banks (AABB) can be found at the following website: http://www.aabb.org/sa/facilities/celltherapy/Pages/CordBloodAccrFac.aspx.